AdobeDocs/experience-platform.en/help/segmentation/faq.md

 - Ad hoc schema
   - A **new** XDM schema will be created for use with the externally generated audience.
 The fields in this XDM schema are namespaced for usage with the dataset that was also created.

-### What is an externally generated audience comprised of?
-What happens to this data when it's imported to Platform?
+### What is an externally generated audience comprised of, and what happens to this data when it's imported to Platform?

-In the import external audience workflow, the user needs to specify which column in the CSV file corresponds with the **Primary Identity**.
+During the import external audience workflow, you must specify which column in the CSV file corresponds with the **Primary Identity**.
 An example of a primary identity includes email address, ECID, or an organization-specific custom identity namespace.

-The data associated with this primary identity column will be the **only** data that will be attached to the profile.
-If there are no existing profiles that match the data in the primary identity column, a new profile will be created.
-However, this profile is essentially an orphaned profile since **no** attributes or experience events will be associated with this profile.
+The data associated with this primary identity columnis the **only** data that is attached to the profile.
+If there are no existing profiles that match the data in the primary identity column, a new profile is created.
+However, this profile is essentially an orphaned profile since **no** attributes or experience events are associated with this profile.

-All the other data within the externally generated audience will be considered **payload attributes**.
+All the other data within the externally generated audience are considered **payload attributes**.
 These attributes can **only** be used for personalization and enrichment during activation, and are **not** attached to a profile.
 These attributes are, however, stored in the data lake.

 While the externally generated audience can be referenced when creating audiences using the Segment Builder, individual profile attributes **cannot** be used.